Christmas at the Museum 2023

 St. Lucia and the Lucia Procession

 Celebrate St. Lucia Day with Lucia candidates representing Swedish-American organizations throughout the Chicago area.
-Andersonville’s St. Lucia celebrations include a procession starting at 5 p.m. at the Museum and walks north to the Christmas tree at the Andersonville Winter Market on Catalpa Avenue where they will stop for a full performance.
-At 7 p.m., the celebration continues at Ebenezer Lutheran Church, 1650 W. Foster Ave., with holiday songs, readings and a final St. Lucia procession.
-Note that you will need tickets for the performance at the Church.
+This year we will meet in Andersonville for a procession up Clark street and an outdoor performance by the Christmas tree on Catalpa Ave.
+We end the day at Ebenezer Lutheran Church, 1650 W. Foster Ave., with holiday songs, readings and a final St. Lucia procession. .

 A festive and traditional Swedish Christmas Smörgåsbord will be catered by Tre Kronor.
 Tomten (Santa) will be on hand to give julklappar (presents) to all the children.
 There will be a Lucia procession and everyone is welcome to dance around the Christmas tree.
 Tickets can be bought here.

 The Swedish American Museum wishes you all a

 GOTT NYTT ÅR!